masterpointio/masterpoint.io/content/updates/terraform-use-cases.md

 In many organizations, developers are tasked with setting up code repositories manually, leading to a patchwork of inconsistent configurations and security settings across projects.
 Without a standardized approach, each repository may have different branch protection rules, access controls, and other settings, making it difficult to ensure that best practices are being followed consistently.
 Rolling out new configuration turns into a project.
 Finally, lack of uniformity can lead to vulnerabilities and make it harder to manage repositories at scale.

-We’re big proponents of not re-inventing the wheel, particularly when there are so many great, community-maintained off-the-shelf modules that can be used, and GitHub repository terraform is no exception.
+We’re big proponents of not re-inventing the wheel, particularly when there are so many great, community-maintained off-the-shelf modules that can be used, and GitHub repository Terraform is no exception.
 We like the repository module from our friends at Mineiros (now the team behind [Terramate](https://terramate.io/)): [https://github.com/mineiros-io/terraform-github-repository](https://github.com/mineiros-io/terraform-github-repository).
 This module offers a wide range of features that go beyond the basic `github_repository` resource, including more secure defaults like private repo, read-only deploy keys, as well as branch management and protection, merge strategies, metadata, and more.
 Here’s a simplified example of how we use this module to deploy multiple repositories:

 ```hcl
 locals {